BostonGlobe/04-01-2014_whyIRun/README.md

 - deal with variable story layouts
 - styling: put "share your photo" inside box

+- strip out all html characters

 - make sure image is jpg or jpeg (??)
 - set to type 2
+- limit image size (is this even possible????)
+- when clicking the "tell us why you run", scroll screen up a bit
+- add a bit of fadein animation to orange error message